evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 ## Algebra II - Lesson 75 - Composition of Functions - 29November2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=32h59m45s
 - **Composition of Functions** : $g[f(x)]$ = 'g' of 'f' of 'x' : $f[g(x)]$ ='f' of 'g' of 'x' : If 'f' and 'g' are functions - Includes substituting and simplifying
+- Start on the inside and work your way out, plugging in the variables $f(g(1+x))$ '1 + x' into the function 'g' for 'x' and then plugging that solution you get into the function 'f' for 'x' - take the output of 'g' and use it for the input of 'f'
 ### 🧠 Composition of Functions: $\mathbf{f[g(x)]}$ and $\mathbf{g[f(x)]}$

 Function composition is the process of applying one function to the results of another.
 It creates a new function by combining existing functions.